World Environment Day

 encourage them to do so too.

-Create a communal "pledge board" where people can write their environmental pledge for the year
+Create a communal "pledge board" where people can write their environmental pledge for the

-brushing my teeth".
+or brushing my teeth".

 Create a poster with your class or your children.